ballerina-attic/module-facebook/facebook/Module.md

 }
 ```

-The `getPageAccessTokens` function used to get the page access tokens.
+The `getPageAccessTokens` remote function is used to get the page access tokens.
 The `userId` represents the ID of the user.
-It returns the `AccessTokens` object on success or an `error` if unsuccessful.
+It returns an `AccessTokens` object on success or an `error` if unsuccessful.
 ```ballerina
 var response = facebookEP.getPageAccessTokens(userId);
 if (response is facebook:AccessTokens) {